greatxue/coding_language/cpp_tut/2_cpp_fun.md

 # 2. Functions & Libraries I

-> Functions in Programming, Functions in C++, Machanics of Calling a Function
+> Functions in Programming, Functions in C++, Machanics of Calling a Function, Lambda Expressions

 *Last update: 23-09-19*